katydecorah/katydecorah.github.io/_posts/2014-03-23-jekyll-data-playlists.md

 ## Jail breaking the playlists

 When I got a new computer in 2012, I didn't save my playlists in iTunes properly.
 In short, my files got disconnected from my library.
 It was a hot mess, but thankfully I had the original `iTunes Music Library.xml`.
 I found [a great tutorial](http://www.youtube.com/watch?v=MIOUirsX0LM) that taught me how to import the data in the XML into an Access database.
-Eventually, I migrated the database to PHPmyadmin.
+Now I had a table containing all my playlists with track title, artist, and album.

+Next, I migrated the database to PHPmyadmin.
 Using PHP I spun out each playlist into markup and pasted the contents into its own post on this site.
 It worked great, a little time consuming, but it worked.

 ## Importing to Rdio